Yeh Jawaani Hai Deewani: Release

 Preview screenings of Yeh Jawaani Hai Deewani were held on 30 May 2013.
 The film was released on 31 May 2013 worldwide and on around 3100 screens in India.
-The trailers of Bhaag Milkha Bhaag, Chennai Express, Once Upon ay Time in Mumbaai Dobaara! and Satyagraha – Democracy Under Fire were released with the film prints.
+It is also going to be released in 2023 although the dates have not been finalized.
+The trailers of Bhaag Milkha Bhaag, Chennai Express, Once Upon ay Time in Mumbai Dobaara! and Satyagraha – Democracy Under Fire were released with the film prints.
 Eros distributed Yeh Jawaani Hai Deewani in Israel.
 It was subtitled in Hebrew and released on 31 May 2013.
 The last Bollywood film released in Israel was Devdas (2002).

 Hindu College organized a special screening of Yeh Jawaani Hai Deewani to create a secure and safe environment for female students on 31 May 2013.
+It was also notably screened under the "Informative Screening (Feature)" film category at the 2014 Pyongyang International Film Festival in North Korea.
+Post its release, Yeh Jawaani Hai Deewani was made available on Netflix and Amazon Prime Video.